-The monster, which looks like a nastier version of "The Creature from the Black Lagoon," invades a sleepy seaside town.
+The monster, which looks like a snarling "Creature from the Black Lagoon," invades a sleepy seaside town.
 The lighthouse keeper, newly widowed and estranged from the town folk, has been ...

 12 of 13 people found this review helpful.

 Was this review helpful to you?

 | Report this